Skip to content

 Got another false positive for this cop: "%{code} - %{message}" % { code: 42, message: "wut" }.
 If I understood correctly, this string has only named sequences.

-bbatsov pushed a commit that referenced this issue Jun 9, 2020
+added a commit that references this issue on Jun 9, 2020

 Sign up for free to join this conversation on GitHub.
 Already have an account?
 Sign in to comment